DaveBlooman/daveblooman.github.io/_posts/2016-10-09-Cloudformation updates, what's happened since you started using Terraform.md

 ## Infrastructure is an living thing

-Cloudformation looked quite primitive next to something like Terraform, especially with the concept of infrastructure as an organism that Terraform embraces, not a collection of Cloudformation stacks that have hardcoded parameters.
+When I started using Terraform, Cloudformation began to look quite primitive.
+This was especially clear with the concept of infrastructure as an organism that Terraform embraces, not a collection of Cloudformation stacks that have hardcoded parameters.

-Terraform also allowed for changes to be displayed for an entire infrastructure, but also for changes to impact an entire infrastructure.
-If you went ahead and tried to delete a VPC that was create in a Cloudformation stack, AWS will happily go head and try to do that for you.
+Terraform also allowed for changes to be displayed not just for a single stack, but for changes that impact all your infrastructure.
+If you went ahead and tried to delete a VPC that was created in a Cloudformation stack, AWS will happily go head and try to do that for you.
 The problem is that 20 other stacks rely on that VPC, so your operation is going to fail.
 But you may not know that up front, so you waste time and potentially break infrastructure.

 With Terraform, you can see how a delete VPC event will impact the whole infrastructure, this feature was one of the catalysts for many to transition to Terraform from Cloudformation.